On the Complexity of CSP-based Ideal Membership Problems: Sufficient conditions for tractability

 \subsection{The dual-discriminator}

 Here we deal with a \emph{majority} operation.
 Over the Boolean domain there is only one majority operation, called the \emph{dual-discriminator}.
 In the Boolean case, Mastrolilli~\cite{Mastrolilli19} proved that the $\IMP(\Gm)$~is tractable when the constraint language $\Gm$ is closed under the dual-discriminator operation.
 Later, Bharathi and Mastrolilli~\cite{Bharathi-Dual-Disc} expand this tractability result to constraint languages over the ternary domain.
 We establish tractability result for any finite domain.
+We point out that constraint languages closed under the dual-discriminator operation are also known as 0/1/all constraints.
 We start off with the definition of a majority polymorphism and explain an appealing structure of majority closed relations.

 \begin{definition} Let $\mu$ be a $3$-ary operation from $D^3$ to $D$.
 If for all $x,y\in D$ we have $\mu(x,x,y)=\mu(x,y,x)=\mu(y,x,x)=x$, then $\mu$ is called a \emph{majority operation}. \end{definition}